SebastiaanDeS/FUCK-IT/README.md

 - Hostinger: The hosting platform I'm using to learn about deployment.

 ### **Contributions**
-This project is for my personal learning journey, but feel free to fork, explore, and even drop feedback if you’re interested!
+This project is a learning journey, and I’m open to adding people if they’re interested!
+If you'd like to contribute or have suggestions, feel free to reach out.
+You can contact me at support@fuck-it.eu.